How to Setup Prometheus Using Helm Chart On Kubernetes?

 Now, let's deploy Prometheus using the values.yaml file.

-Here, I am adding two parameters to create a Persistent volume for Prometheus and Alertmanger.
+Here, I am adding two parameters to create a Persistent Volume for Prometheus and AlertManager.

 We can do the same configurations in the values.yaml as well.

-I am using the EKS cluster for the demo purpose, so the mentioned storage class gp2 is the default of the EKS cluster.
+I am using the EKS cluster for a demo, so the mentioned storage class gp2 is the default of the EKS cluster.

 helm upgrade -i prometheus prometheus-community/prometheus \